-New to MLA?
+Are you new to MLA?
 Hear some terms being tossed around that make no sense to you?
 Wonder what the heck an “IRP” is?
-(Hint: it's not something babies do.)
-Check out the MLA glossary and familiarize yourself with words you'll come to use regularly!
+(Hint: it’s not something babies do.)
+Check out the MLA glossary and familiarize yourself with words you will come to use regularly!

 Academy of Health Information Professionals is MLA’s peer-reviewed professional development and career recognition program.
 Also known as “the academy” or “AHIP.”

 Board of Directors, MLA, is a group of elected representatives who serve for three-year terms.
 The MLA Board is chaired by the MLA president and meets at least three times a year.
 Each MLA committee and task force has a board liaison who will bring committee reports and motions to the board.
 See this year’s board members.

 Chapters are independently incorporated organizations affiliated with MLA.
 Thirteen regional chapters are located throughout the United States and Canada.
 Each offers additional opportunities for continuing education and meeting participation at a regional level.
 Chapter membership is open to all MLA members, health sciences librarians, information specialists, and others sharing an interest in health sciences librarianship.
 The MLA chapters page provides a list of and links to all chapters and their meeting information and news.